 But job hopping isn’t necessarily a bad thing for a business.
 There are lots of potential reasons for someone to job hop such as developing their skill set and knowledge, seeking fulfilment, and testing out different companies before settling.
 Not to mention toxic work environments or something as simple as moving, starting a family, or any other lifestyle change.
 People who move jobs regularly are often curious, seeking out new opportunities for companies that you might not have discovered yourself.
 If you’re a canny hiring manager then you can actually use this to your advantage.

 The resume will reveal whether the person is detail-oriented through their spelling and layout.
 If the resume doesn’t read well or has mistakes, then you know that the person hasn’t taken the time to ensure the quality of their work.
 What would their output at work look like?

 Solid communication skills are important in any job, but their importance in a remote setting cannot be overstated.
 Basic indications of good communication skills is resume/CV readability.
 Contents should be written clearly, presented in a format that’s easy to read and understand, and should have some flow to it.
 This signals the fact that they can effectively and efficiently communicate their ideas across the board.
 Remote teams have challenges that in-office sites often organically don’t, and communication is at the heart of many of them.

 Problem-solving skills and autonomy

 This means that when you’re reviewing candidates from Nixa.io, you are able to access all of the core information about the candidate and their experience, in addition to a test report verifying their technical skills.
-We also complete a phone screen of all candidates where we check their remote experience, their problem-solving skills and communication skills.
-Notes from this conversation will also be included in the candidates profile and made easily available to employers who fit their preferences and skillset.
+Notes from the screening call are also included in the candidates profiles and made easily available to employers who fit their preferences and skillset.